masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Get Available User Agreements

-Get available user agreements for payout services (without content)
+This OPTIONS endpoint is used to retrieve a list of available user agreements for payout services offered by MassPay without the content. <br> You can use this endpoint to obtain the names of available user agreements. <br> There are no required parameters needed to use this endpoint. <br> The response will include a list of user agreement names

 ### Example